 hciconfigto get a list of available adapters.

 Note that by default the sensor is only polled once every 20 minutes.
 This means with the

-A full configuration example could looks the one below:
+A full configuration example could look like the one below:

 # Example configuration.yaml entry sensor: - platform: miflora mac: 'xx:xx:xx:xx:xx:xx' name: Flower 1 force_update: false median: 3 monitored_conditions: - moisture - light - temperature - conductivity - battery